 Niamh is an Honorary Research Fellow at Macquarie University in Sydney.
 As well as her own research, she is supervising a number of postgraduate and doctoral research projects.
 View Niamh’s research profile.

 As well as his own research, Martin is involved in postgraduate research supervision at Curtin University, Perth, Western Australia.
 View Martin’s research profile.

-We are currently looking for 500+ local volunteers to answer an online questionnaire: The Guernsey Pain Survey
+Approximately 1200 local volunteers recently answered an online questionnaire: The Guernsey Pain Survey.

 This research is being carried out by: